Bluegrass Music

 In opening my mind to the genre, I also discovered a lot of beautiful music that’s…not quite bluegrass but…not quite anything else I’ve heard either.
 I absolutely love the style and can’t wait to meet up with a friend of mine and put some pieces together.
 The main band I’ve been following is The Punch Brothers.
 Chris Thile, the leader…holy shit he’s a musician.
 From classical to bluegrass to jazz, he’s an absolute madman.
 A couple of my favourite songs that The Punch Brothers do are written by him: My Oh My, Julep, Patchwork Girlfriend, and Between 1st and A. The style is just so unique and different yet has those evident bluegrass roots underpinning it all.

-This was posted as part of #100DaysToOffload, an awesome idea from Kev Quirk.
+This was posted as part of #100DaysToOffload, an awesome idea (dead link to fedi post) from Kev Quirk.
 If you want to participate, just write something every day for 100 days and post a link on social media with the hashtag!

 This is a self-hosted Commento server that integrates with Akismet for spam filtration.
 Comments that make it through are still subject to moderator (me) approval before they're displayed publicly.